Azure/azure-powershell/documentation/migration-guides/Stack/migration-guide.1.2.12.md

 - Parameter ```Managed``` in Get-AzsOffer has been deprecated.
 Please use Get-AzsManagedOffer instead

 **Flattening of Properties** <br>
-The Plan/Offer/Subscription objects wont be having .Properties instead the child properties are flattened out to be at the Top level.
-If you are having any references to the .Properties, this breaking change could be fixed by accessing the prperty directly at the top level
+Properties field of the objects Plan, Offer, Subscription have been removed and the child properties are moved to the top level.
+If you are having any references to the Properties, this breaking change could be fixed by removing the intermediate Properties reference

 **Force Parameter** <br>